A museum about Western Australia. Our people, our places and our role in the world.

 WA's unique cultural and scientific collections will come alive with the reopening of WA Museum Boola Bardip on Saturday 21 November 2020!

-Designed by international architect consortium Hassell + OMA, the Museum hosts eight new permanent exhibitions bursting with objects from the State's scientific and cultural collections.
+Designed by international architect consortium Hassell + OMA, the Museum hosts eight new permanent exhibitions focused around three major themes:

 • Being Western Australian: Celebrating the diversity of our people